ArtifexSoftware/MuPDF.NET/docs/api/pixmap.rst

             }
             doc.Save("ocr-images.pdf")

-   ..  method:: warp(Quad quad, float width, float height)
+   ..  method:: Warp(Quad quad, float width, float height)

       Return a new pixmap by "warping" the quad such that the quad corners become the new pixmap's corners.
-The target pixmap's `Irect` will be `(0, 0, Width, Height)`.
+The target pixmap's `IRect` will be `(0, 0, Width, Height)`.

-      :arg quad_like quad: a convex quad with coordinates inside :attr:`Pixmap.Irect` (including the border points).
+      :arg Quad quad: a convex quad with coordinates inside :attr:`Pixmap.IRect` (including the border points).
       :arg int width: desired resulting width.
       :arg int height: desired resulting height.
       :returns: A new pixmap where the quad corners are mapped to the pixmap corners in a clockwise fashion: `quad.UpperLeft -> irect.TopLeft`, `quad.UpperRight -> irect.TopRight`, etc.